GuideLayer

 IT doesn't have a formal LMS.
 People need to set up vaults and browser extensions on day one.

-- 02GuideLayer points at each setting in the actual 1Password app.
+2. 02GuideLayer lifts each setting in the actual 1Password app and confirms it's set before moving on.

 Manager switching from Asana to Monday